-- Press Start Button (Window Logo) + R button to open Run window
+- Press Start Button (Window Logo) + R button to open the Run window

 - Type “regedit” and click ok

-- It will open new window as Registry Editor
+- It will open a new window as Registry Editor

-- Create new KEY with name “Controller0″ (last character is zero)
+- Create a new KEY with the name “Controller0” (the last character is zero)

-- Inside “Controller0”, create new KEY with name “Channel0” (last character is zero)
+- Inside “Controller0”, create a new KEY with the name “Channel0” (the last character is zero)

-- Now inside the Channel0 create new DWORD Value with name “TreatAsInternalPort” and set the value to “1”
+- Now inside Channel0 create a new DWORD Value with the name “TreatAsInternalPort” and set the value to “1”

 How to Identify Channel Numbers

-Unlike old ATA and PATA interface SATA does not use Primary and Secondary channel nomenclature.
-Instead, they use numbering system like SATA0 and SATA1.
-However, you may predict the Channel number against their correspond SATA drive number.
+Unlike the old ATA and PATA interface SATA does not use Primary and Secondary channel nomenclature.
+Instead, they use numbering systems like SATA0 and SATA1.
+However, you may predict the Channel number against their corresponding SATA drive number.
 For this follow below instruction,